-Not sure how to spend your Velocity Points?
-Take a look at which products offer you the most value.
+Not sure how to redeem your Velocity Points?
+Take a look at which rewards offer the most value.

 Often, the hardest part of being a Velocity Frequent Flyer member is deciding how to spend your points.
-Ultimately, the decision is up to you, but some options offer better value than others.
+While the decision is always up to you, some options offer better value than others.

 We’ve looked at some of the best and worst ways you can spend your points to make sure you get the most out of your Velocity Frequent Flyer membership.